-I’m Sirinya Matute (ser-rin-ya mah-too-tay) and I am a UCLA-trained transportation planner with experience in community organizing, multi-channel marketing and institutional fundraising.
+I’m Sirinya Matute (ser-rin-ya mah-too-tay) and I am a UCLA-trained transportation planner with 10 years of professional experience in multi-channel marketing communications (including social media), community relations, project management, and institutional fundraising.
 My areas of expertise include transportation demand management, transit technology, and public affairs on the Westside.
+Finally, I am passionate about public service.
+I love being a civil servant and in working with our constituents to help them navigate municipal services and processes.

 My professional work experience has been primarily in local government and higher education.
 In September 2013, I returned to the transportation sector after a two year stint in fundraising.